profstolley/learn-bootstrap/README.md

 This uses the `config.ru` Rack configuration file from: https://github.com/raul/rack-static-boilerplate

-It also uses Twitter Bootstrap, v.
-2.1.0:
+It also has the files from Twitter Bootstrap, v.
+2.1.0: https://github.com/twitter/bootstrap

 To run with rack, install Ruby if you've not, and then run